pablo-meier/Pablog/frog-sources/posts/2018-01-23-services-monoliths-modularity.md

 **Fickle engineer tenure.** Engineers at these companies are extremely high-turnover.
-My resume has almost as many companies as years, _and this has been great for me and my career._ There's a lot to say here (ultimately, I'll just say [software engs are undervalued][30], strange as it may seem), but overall, the industry is such that it's often better for talented folk to always seek better offers.
+My resume has almost as many companies as years, _and this has been great for me and my career._ This is a big topic (here I'll just say [software engs are undervalued][30], strange as it may seem, and capital in tech is still flowing too freely), but overall, the industry is such that it's often better for talented folk to always seek better offers.